Skip to main content

 • For gateway: redirect base URLs to the proxy, add routing and task ID headers.

-• For tracing: install the Catalyst tracing SDK, initialize it at the app entrypoint, and add spans around agents, tools, and provider calls.
+• For tracing: install the Inference Tracing SDK, initialize it at the app entrypoint, and add spans around agents, tools, and provider calls.

 • Review the generated changes before applying them.